Skip navigation

 Where are the Duo for Windows Logon settings stored in the registry?

-Duo Authentication for Windows Logon stores the installation settings in the registry at HKLM\Software\Duo Security\DuoCredProv
+Duo Authentication for Windows Logon stores the installation settings in the registry at HKLM\Software\Duo Security\DuoCredProv.

-If you're managing the Duo client configuration with Windows Group Policy, then any setting configured by a GPO is stored as a registry value in HKLM\Software\Policies\Duo Security\DuoCredProv
+If you're managing the Duo client configuration with Windows Group Policy, then any setting configured by a GPO is stored as a registry value in HKLM\Software\Policies\Duo Security\DuoCredProv, and overrides the same setting configured at the default registry location.

 Since GPO settings get reapplied periodically at the client system, any permanent changes to a setting configured via group policy should be made by editing the GPO to update the setting with the new value, not by updating the client registry.